cloudlinux/imunify360-documentation/docs/imunifyav/preview/README.md

 ### Upgrade from Revisium to Imunify extenstion manually

-Starting from the new version of Plesk the users of the Revisum antivirus extension will see the following warning about the upcoming extension deprecation.
+Starting from the extension version 2.13.1 of the ImunifyAV antivirus extension users will see the following warning about the upcoming extension deprecation.
 It will now be possible to manually switch to the new version of the ImunifyAV and ImunifyAV+ products with no additional costs.

-:::warning Warning
+:::warning Warning:
 The extension will be deprecated soon and replaced with a modern version: Imunify Extension.
 Your license data will be transferred to the new extension, allowing you to enjoy all the benefits of Imunify.
 You can start using the new version now by following these steps:
 1. Install the Imunify Extension.
 2. Migrate your existing license, if you have one, through Plesk 360.
 Please note that in a few months, the migration to the new extension will occur automatically.